-Start by learning the basics, and then progress quickly as a paddler.
-The expedition offers a unique, immersive learning environment – an extremely practical setting for learning advanced paddle strokes, rescue techniques and marine natural history.
-Work together as a motivated, goal-oriented, cohesive team as you move from island to island, pack for expeditionary travel, build camp and cook using Leave No Trace ethics.
+Both the 15 and 22-day Washington Sea Kayaking and Alpine Backpacking courses begin in the San Juan Islands, a maze of islands surrounded by swirling currents, and world-renowned as a paddling destination.
+You’ll start with the basics and progress quickly as a paddler, immersed in learning through expedition experience, learning advanced paddle strokes, rescue techniques, and marine natural history.
+Moving camp from island to island, you and your crew will learn how to pack for expeditionary travel, build camp and cook using Leave No Trace ® ethics, and work together as a motivated, goal-oriented, cohesive team.
 All this learning transfers well into the North Cascades, where you’ll trade your charts for maps and learn mountain navigation.
-Enjoy rugged scenery as you travel on and off the trail, explore fir forest valleys and high wildflower meadows and scramble to rocky summits.
+You’ll travel both on and off the trail through fir forest valleys and high wildflower meadows, and scramble to rocky summits.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Students seek out beaches where they sleep under the stars and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
-Instructors teach students the teamwork and communication skills necessary to travel as a group of kayaks in a working waterway.
-Students may also have the opportunity to do a service project with a local land agency, hike to an island vista or just comb the beach.
+Students will seek out beaches where they will sleep under the stars and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
+Instructors will teach the teamwork and communication skills necessary to travel as a group of kayaks in a working waterway.
+Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or just comb the beach.
+Our 15-day and 22-day courses follow a similar progression, with the 22-day courses allowing for more advanced skills and the opportunity to visit and camp on more islands.

-During the backpacking section the students are transported to the North Cascades, where they hike into the Sawtooth, Pasayten, or Glacier Peak Wilderness areas.
-They travel with backpacks on and off trail through rugged mountain terrain.
-The overall technical emphasis of this section is to learn backpacking skills, Leave No Trace methods, and develop navigation and camp-craft skills.
-Leadership, communication, and responsibility continue to develop as students prepare for the “final expedition.”
+During the backpacking section the group will be transported to the North Cascades where students will hike into the Sawtooth, Pasayten, or Glacier Peak Wilderness area.
+Students will travel with backpacks on and off trail through rugged mountain terrain.
+The overall technical emphasis of this section is to learn backpacking skills, Leave No TraceÒ methods, and develop navigation and camp-craft skills.
+Leadership, communication, and responsibility will continue to be developed as the the group prepares for the “final expedition.”
 Our 15-day courses tend to focus on navigation, wilderness travel and backpacking skills.
+Our 22-day courses follow a similar progression but allow for increased skill mastery and opportunities for more autonomous travel as a team.
+The third week of course is when many groups truly come together as a well-functioning expeditionary team.

 The course includes at least one peak attempt, depending upon the weather and the students’ physical preparedness.
 Peak attempts are day-long enterprises often entailing pre-dawn starts.
 Successful peak climbs require patience, efficiency and teamwork to attain the summit.
 On 22-day courses they frequently involve roped climbing on snow and/or rock, utilizing technical mountaineering skills.